javascript-tutorial/en.javascript.info/6-async/02-promise-basics/article.md

 );
 ```

+The first function was executed.

-In the case of a rejection:
+And in the case of a rejection -- the second one:

 ```js run
 let promise = new Promise(function(resolve, reject) {